Michael Tarlowe, MD

 Having an anal fistula can be very uncomfortable, but it’s an entirely treatable condition.
-Michael H. Tarlowe, MD, is an experienced proctologist who provides multiple treatment options for anal fistulas at his office in Deerfield Beach, Florida.
-Get started with your treatment today by calling the offices of Michael H Tarlowe MD PA, or by scheduling your visit online.
+Michael H. Tarlowe, MD, is an experienced proctologist who provides multiple treatment options for anal fistulas at his office, serving Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas.
+Get started with your treatment today by calling the offices of Michael H Tarlowe, MD or by scheduling your visit online.

 An anal fistula is a small tunnel that can form between the skin outside of your anus and an anal gland inside your rectum.

 If you have an anal fistula, you might experience some of the following symptoms:

 - Redness, swelling, or bleeding around your anus

 - A liquid oozing from a hole near your anus that smells bad

 If you’re experiencing any of these symptoms, schedule a visit immediately with Dr. Tarlowe.